Goluwala: Climate

-The climate of Goluwala varies to extreme limits.
-Summer temperature reaches 50° Celsius and winter temperature dips just around 0° Celsius.[2]
-The average annual rainfall is only 200 mm (7.9 in).[3]
-Average maximum temperature in summer is around 41.2 °C and average minimum temperature in winter is around 6 °C.
+The climate of Goluwala varies.
+The average maximum temperature in the summer is around 41.2 C and the average minimum temperature in winter is around 6 C. The average annual rainfall is 200 mm.

 Economy

-The economy of the city is based on grain market & agriculture, its main crops are wheat, mustard and cotton.
+The economy of the city is based on grain market & agriculture, its main crops are wheat, mustard, and cotton.
 Other crops are guar, bajra, sugar cane and grams.
 In recent years, farmers are also diverting towards horticulture.
 Kinnow(a citrus family fruit or a hybrid citrus fruit from "orange") is a popular horticultural product; other fruits of the citrus family are also grown.

 Industries in Goluwala city are based on agriculture and construction sector.
 Major industries are cotton ginning and pressing factories, mustard oil mills, wheat flour mills and brick stone, Cotton spinning and textile factories have seen high growth in recent times.
 Most of the factories are located in and around the City.